punk0x29a/teknote/README.md

 #### Basics:

 TekNote expression consists of tokens separated by spaces.
-Separate text editor with a feature of showing hidden symbols is very useful to track them.
+Text editor with a feature of showing hidden symbols is very useful to track them.

 There are three types of special tokens: